irenexychen/event-driven-stock-prediction/README.md

 Note: regression model overfits to the date and month column, instead of taking previous day's data into consideration

 **K-Nearest Neighbour (kNN)**
+Find similarity between new data points and old data points based on independent variables